jmcgaha/matrix-report/readme.md

-# Matrix Report for Craft 4
+# Matrix Report for Craft 3/4
+Version 1.0.0

 On sites with large matrix page-builders it can be difficult to know if and when different blocks are used.
 This template will give you a report for every Matrix block on your site.
 It can be filtered by:
 - Matrix field